AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 ### Why does the Query Editor sometimes become slow when I type in a query?

-One potential causes is the auto-complete feature.
-The feature processes certain metadata commands that can occasionally slow the editor.
+One potential cause is the auto-complete feature.
+The feature processes certain metadata commands that can occasionally slow the editor during query editing.

 ### Can I use Postman for the Query Service API?

 Yes, you can visualize and interact with all Adobe API services using Postman (a free, third-party application).
-Watch the [Postman setup guide](https://video.tv.adobe.com/v/28832) for step by-step instructions on how to set up a project in Adobe Developer Console and acquire all the necessary credentials for use with Postman.
+Watch the [Postman setup guide](https://video.tv.adobe.com/v/28832) for step-by-step instructions on how to set up a project in Adobe Developer Console and acquire all the necessary credentials for use with Postman.
 See the official documentation for [guidance on starting, running, and sharing Postman collections](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/).

 ### Is there a limit to the maximum number of rows returned from a query through the UI?